OTOReviews/OTOReviews/README.md

 If you're a content creator, a filmmaker, or just someone who wants to tell stories, I highly recommend giving Flicker a try.
 It's a game-changer.

+Flicker Bonus
+REMEMBER!
+If you buy this product through my link, you can also get these huge bonuses (Please remember that these bonuses are not for the TRIAL or FREE versions)

+You can have an opportunity to receive extra bonuses if you finish 2 steps below:

+♦ Step 1: Order the product by [Clicking here](https://warriorplus.com/o2/a/y78ssyw/0)

+♦ Step 2: After your purchase goes through, email your receipt to me at inbeereviewbonus@gmail.com so I can confirm your purchase and email you information about how to access to your bonus material.

+»»Special Exclusive Bonuses««